Professional tier · Finance

 Professional tiera small fraction of a junior bookkeeper / staff accountant salary

 Junior bookkeeper / staff accountant: $5–7.5K/mo fully loaded (BLS 2024).
-ZEFA: $500/mo flat.
+ZEFA: a small fraction of comparable mid-market salary flat.
 Pilot Essentials: $99/mo (limited scope); Pilot Core: behind sales call.

-ZEFA-01 costs a small fraction of what a mid-market junior bookkeeper / staff accountant costs.
-We don’t price ZEFA-01 against a salary; we price it against the part of a junior bookkeeper / staff accountant role that scales — drafts, briefs, monitors, summaries, the work that should already exist by the time your team arrives Monday morning.
-A full-time mid-market junior bookkeeper / staff accountant in NYC costs roughly $8–12K/month fully loaded, and that money buys things ZEFA-01 can’t replace: judgment in unfamiliar territory, accountability your customers can shake hands with, taste built from ten years of doing the work.
-ZEFA-01 does the part that scales.
-Spend the rest on the part that doesn’t.
+ZEFA-01 costs a small fraction of what a junior bookkeeper / staff accountant costs.
+We don’t price ZEFA-01 against a salary; we price it against the recurring part of the role — drafts, briefs, monitors, summaries, the work that should already exist by the time your team arrives Monday morning.
+A full-time junior bookkeeper / staff accountant runs $5–8K/month fully loaded, and that money buys things ZEFA-01 can’t replace: judgment in unfamiliar territory, accountability your customers can shake hands with, taste built from ten years of doing the work.
+ZEFA-01 does the recurring part.
+Spend the rest on the part a fidelic agent can’t take on.
+Agency hiring speed, without the agency price.
 See the math on /pricing.

 Terms